suzannejmatthews/PDC-Unplugged/content/activities/SurvivorAnalogy.md

 ## TCPP Topics Coverage

-### Algorithms Topics
+### Programming Topics

-* Apply Synchronization: Be aware of methods for controlling race conditions (1 hour)
+* Comprehend Race Condition: Know what a race condition is, and how to use synchronization to prevent it

 ---

 ## Recommended Courses

 * **CS1**: Bogaerts used the analogy in a CS1 course
-* **CS2/DSA**: TCPP recommends that synchronization concepts be covered in CS2 or DSA.
+* **CS2/DSA**: TCPP recommends that synchronization concepts be covered in CS1, CS2 or DSA.

 ---